instadw/instadwell-blog/_posts/2026-1-11-best-co-living-spaces-in-bengaluru-and-ultimate-rent-guide-2026.md

 ## PG for Students in Bangalore: Best Areas and What to Look For

-PG for students in Bangalore clusters around a handful of areas tied to their college or institute.
+PG for students in Bangalore, also searched as student PG in Bangalore, clusters around a handful of areas tied to their college or institute.
 Here is a quick breakdown by institution type.

 | College or Institution | Best Areas for PG | Typical Shared Room Rent |
 |---|---|---|